fireproof-storage/fireproof/README.md

 - json makes the log output in singleline json (default)

 If you add `extractKey` with the value `_deprecated_internal_api` to the `FP_STORAGE_URL` url you can bypass the security check to extract the key material.
-This is the default configuruation, but there is a warning emitted if you use this feature, and roadmap plans for more secure key management.
+This is the default configuration, but there is a warning emitted if you use this feature, and roadmap plans for more secure key management.

 ## Thanks 🙏